Why It Works

 Pastry cream, also called crème pâtissière, is a versatile component in a baker’s toolbox.
 Cooked on the stovetop, it's a custard akin to pudding, with a rich taste and a creamy texture that's thick enough to hold its shape.
 Classically flavored with vanilla or chocolate, it’s often piped into éclairs or cream puffs, and spooned into pâte sucrée as the base for fruit tarts.

 It’s simple enough to make: combine milk, sugar, eggs, starch, and a flavoring, then heat them together to harness the thickening power of eggs and starch.
-However, if made incorrectly, it came become too stiff, too runny, or maybe even too bland.
+However, if made incorrectly, it can become too stiff, too runny, or maybe even too bland.
 I’ve been there—at my first baking job, I produced many batches that were either lumpy, burnt, or vaguely reminiscent of soup.

 What Is Pastry Cream?